English 箭头

 📋 Summary

-Cultivating Courage: Lessons from Marcus Aurelius
+Cultivating Courage: Five Stoic Principles from Marcus Aurelius

-3. Find Beauty in Mistakes
+3. Find the Beauty in Your Mistakes

 True courage often requires faith.
-When Howard Schultz returned to lead Starbucks during the 2008 financial crisis, he acknowledged that he had to make choices that went "against reason" and "common sense."
-He acted not because he had a perfect guarantee of success, but because he believed it was the right thing to do.
-As Aurelius wrote, the true stoic "does only what is his to do and considers constantly what the world has in store for him," trusting that by doing one's best, things will work out as they are meant to.
+When Howard Schultz returned to lead Starbucks during the 2008 financial crisis, he had to make choices that went "against reason, against common sense."
+He acted not because he had a guarantee of success, but because he believed in the necessity of his actions.
+This aligns with the Stoic approach: "He does only what is his to do and considers constantly what the world has in store for him."
+By doing one’s best and trusting that things will work out as they are meant to, we liberate ourselves from the fear of the unknown.

 🎯Key Sentences